 07. Keep it Clean

-Make sure that your data is clean and up to date.
+Certainly, make sure that your data is clean and up to date.
 Incorrect or outdated data can lead to crucial mistakes and embarrassments for your sales team which will result in their distrust in the platform and they will ultimately stop using it.
 Consider assigning one person that is responsible for keeping your data updated to ensure that your team receives the correct information.

 08. Come Together

 Integrate your existing systems.
-If your sales team has systems that they already use that are essential to their job process like Outlook, Microsoft Office, or a sales database, make sure that you integrate all of those systems so that they have everything they need in one place.
+If your sales team has systems that they already use that are essential to their job process for example, like Outlook, Microsoft Office, or a sales database, make sure that you integrate all of those systems so that they have everything they need in one place.
 This will keep them more organized and make their jobs much easier.

 09. Don’t Ghost